pantheon-systems/documentation/source/docs/articles/drupal/content-delivery-network-cdn-for-file-distribution.md

 If you have streaming content, large amounts of multi-national traffic, or need to have extremely granular control over cache expiration, then a CDN may be a good solution for your needs.

 If you don't meet those specific criteria, strongly consider just using Pantheon's existing infrastructure.
 It's highly optimized and can handle terrifying amounts of traffic.
-Many Enterprise clients with very high-profile sites do not use CDNs and rely on Pantheon's optimized stack to deliver the performance their customers demand.
+Many Elite-level  clients with very high-profile sites do not use CDNs and rely on Pantheon's optimized stack to deliver the performance their customers demand.

 <dl>
 	<dt>